How to spend a Fun Day at Felixstowe Beach Suffolk

 Find out how the town coped in WW2 and the tragic flooding of 1953.
 Sadly, 41 people lost their lives from a North Sea storm surge.

-Each of the 14 museum rooms are named to introduce the artefacts and exhibits.
-There’s even a 1980’s exhibition.
-Now if that doesn’t make you feel old, what does!
-The films, fashions and technology now look so dated.
+Each of the 14 museum rooms is named to introduce the artifacts and exhibits.
+Thereโs even a 1980s exhibition.
+Now if that doesn’t make you feel old, what does?
+The films, fashions, and technology now look so dated.
 But in their time, were just so in vogue!

-The museum is open from April to October 11am-5pm.
-Take your own picnic as there are benches outside or try the Beehive Cafe on site.
+The museum is open from April to October 11 am-5 pm.
+Take your picnic as there are benches outside or try the Beehive Cafe on site.

 Foot Ferry Over the Water